-The College's net position before the GASB 68 adjustment to the financial statements in fiscal year 2018 increased \$6.7 million, yet due to the recording of \$8.7 million in net pension expense under GASB 68, the reported net position showed a decrease of \$1.9 million or 0.6%.
+The College's net position before the GASB 68 adjustment to the financial statements in fiscal years 2019 and 2018 increased \$2.0 million and \$6.7 million, respectively, yet due to the recording of \$4.7 million and \$8.7 million in net pension expense under GASB 68, the reported net position showed decreases of \$2.7 million and \$1.9 million or 0.9% and 0.6%, respectively.

-At June 30, 2018 the total net position was reflected in the following three component categories:
+At June 30, 2019 and 2018 the total net position was reflected in the following three component categories:

-- Net investment in capital assets represents the College's capital assets, net of accumulated depreciation and outstanding debt attributable to the acquisition, construction, or improvement of those assets.
-During fiscal year 2018, this category increased \$4.4 million due to net additions to capital assets and related debt, offset by payments of outstanding debt. - Restricted expendable net position contains resources that are subject to externally imposed stipulations regarding their use, but are not required to be maintained in perpetuity.
-During fiscal year 2018, this category increased \$386 thousand primarily due to an increase in funds held by trustees for principal and interest repayment. - Unrestricted net position is not subject to externally imposed stipulations although these resources may be designated for specific purposes by the College's management or Board of Trustees.
-In fiscal year 2018, this category had a decrease of \$6.7 million primarily due to the recording of the College's proportionate share of pension expense and related deferred outflows of resources, net pension liability and deferred inflows of resources under GASB 68.
+Net investment in capital assets represents the College's capital assets, net of accumulated depreciation and outstanding debt attributable to the acquisition, construction, or improvement of those assets.
+During fiscal years 2019 and 2018, this category increased \$13.0 million and \$4.4 million, respectively, due to net additions to capital assets and related debt, offset by payments of outstanding debt.

+- Restricted expendable net position contains resources that are subject to externally imposed stipulations regarding their use, but are not required to be maintained in perpetuity.
+During fiscal years 2019 and 2018, this category decreased by \$1.9 million and increased by \$386 thousand, respectively, primarily due to adjustments of the restricted deposits held with trustees for principal and interest repayment. - Unrestricted net position is not subject to externally imposed stipulations although these resources may be designated for specific purposes by the College's management or Board of Trustees.
+In fiscal years 2019 and 2018, this category had a decrease of \$13.8 million and \$6.7 million, respectively, primarily due to the recording of the College's proportionate share of pension expense and related deferred outflows of resources, net pension liability and deferred inflows of resources under GASB 68 coupled with the investments in capital assets.